 If you have called the police, they will wait for you while you collect whatever items you need.

-If a woman chooses not to go to a shelter to live, she can call the Department of Social Services and ask to speak with an intake worker to discuss her financial situation.
-This information will aid her in finding affordable accommodations.
-She may be entitled to some community start-up money.
-If she is unemployed, she is entitled to an income based on her size of family.
-Women who are working, may be entitled to a monthly top up of money.
+If a woman chooses not to go to a shelter to live but will struggle financially after she leaves, she can call the Department of Social Services and ask to speak with an intake worker to discuss her financial situation.
 It is important that she inform the intake worker that she is trying to leave an abusive relationship.

-Abused women are entitled to priority status with Ontario Housing.
+Some women, when leaving abuse, may need help figuring out how to access the Durham Region Social Housing process.
+Bethesda House’s “Transitional Support and Housing Worker” (TSHW) is available to help both women in the shelter and women living in the community, when they need this help.
+Women leaving abuse are entitled to priority status with Ontario Housing.
 A doctor, lawyer, social worker, minister, shelter worker or other professional who has been working with her and has a history of the relationship can write a letter on her behalf, outlining the abuse.
-This letter should be included with her application.
-Some women may need to find temporary accommodation on a month to month basis while waiting for a subsidized unit.
+The Bethesda House TSHW can also write this letter for you.
+It is to be included as part of a formal application.
+The Bethesda House TSHW will go through the application process with you.
+Most women will need to find temporary accommodation on a month to month basis while waiting for a subsidized unit as there is a wait list for social housing.
 It is important to realize that priority status may be cancelled if she signs a long-term lease.
-Discuss your situation with a housing representative.
+Discuss your situation with the Housing Worker at whatever shelter you connect with.

-When you make a call to someone who you do not wish your partner to know about, for example your lawyer, Social Services, or a women’s shelter make a call right afterwards to a safe number so that your abuser cannot access the call by pressing *69 touchtone or 1169 rotary dial.
+When you make a call to someone who you do not wish your partner to know about, for example your lawyer, Social Services, or a women’s shelter make a call right afterwards to a safe number so that your abuser cannot access the call by pressing *69 touchtone.
 When making phone calls, a woman needs to be aware of the systems available through Bell Canada and take safety precautions.

 Victims of Violence can request permanent blocking by contacting Bell Customer Service.

 Call Trace, another safety feature is now available on all individual lines (where technically possible).
 The Call Trace code must be dialed immediately after the harassing call is received.
-The Bell Call Trace code is “57” touchtone or 1157 rotary dial.
+The Bell Call Trace code is “57” touchtone.
 There is a $5 charge for each trace, with a $10 monthly maximum.
 The trace information is recorded by Bell and will only be released to law enforcement agencies.
 Call Trace can be used even if the call has been blocked.

 FOR YOUR SAFETY